awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 + The correct permission is not defined in the IAM role that manages related permissions\.
 + Kinesis Data Analytics doesn't have permission to assume the IAM role that manages related permissions\.

-For more information on Amazon CloudWatch, see the [CloudWatch User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information about Amazon CloudWatch, see the [http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

 ## Adding the PutLogEvents Policy Action<a name="enable_putlogevents"></a>